 Have You Gone Junkin’ in Charlotte?

-Also of note, I love the Habitat ReStore on Wendover Rd. and let me tell you.
-It is MASSIVE AND AMAZING!
-So, if you are in the market for used furniture, housewares, or other typical Habitat wares, make sure this ReStore is on your list.
+Also of note, I love the Habitat ReStore on Wendover Rd. and let me tell you- same with the ReStore just north of Charlotte in Cornelius, NC.
+Both are MASSIVE AND AMAZING!
+So, if you are in the market for used furniture, housewares, or other typical Habitat wares, make sure these ReStores are on your list.

 Charlotte also boasts a LOT of Goodwill stores, including “The GW” (higher end boutique) and “The Grid”, which specializes in computers and gaming systems.